-Based on the available data, the chemical is not considered to be a skin irritant.
+Based on the available data, TODI is not considered to be a skin irritant.

 In a GLP compliant skin irritation study conducted in accordance with OECD TG 404, 3 New Zealand white (NZW) rabbits (1 female, 2 males) were treated with the chemical on abraded skin for 3 minutes, 1 and 4 hours under semi-occlusive conditions.
 Observations were recorded at 1, 24, 48 and 72 hours after patch removal.
-The following mean scores for individual animals were reported: 0, 0, 0 for erythema and 0, 0, 0 for oedema.
+Mean scores (based on observations at 24, 48 and 72 hours) for erythema and oedema were 0 for each animal.
 Very slight erythema (score of 1) and very slight oedema (score of 1) were observed at 2 treated skin sites 1 hour after patch removal, which were fully reversible within 24 hours (REACH n.d.).